henryxiang/programming-challenges/uva-00458/README.md

 *IBM is a trademark of the International Business Machine Corporation.
 *DEC is the trademark of the Digital Equipment Corporation.
 ```

+*Note: Look at the ASCII table and find the pattern.*